CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Convert string to integer type in Go?]: https://stackoverflow.com/a/47317150/9935654
 [Defining Independent FlagSets in GoLang]: https://stackoverflow.com/a/24510031/9935654
 [Generating the SHA hash of a string using golang]: https://stackoverflow.com/q/10701874/9935654
+[Golang flag: Ignore missing flag and parse multiple duplicate flags]: https://stackoverflow.com/q/45487377/9935654
+[How to run a makefile in Windows?]: https://stackoverflow.com/a/57042516/9935654
+[Command line to remove an environment variable from the OS level configuration]: https://stackoverflow.com/a/13222794/9935654

 {{< /table/bootstrap-table >}}